 Sign Consent Using Mouse, Finger or Pen

 Investigators can use recruitment tools to guide potential participants through the entire screening and enrollment process, including signing the informed consent.
 The process can be a single or multiple steps, and can be automatically administered by the participant or in combination with research staff interactions.

 Disease & Design Independent

-Investigators within any disease population can accommodate a broad-range of study designs, including clinical trials, observational studies, surveys and patient registries.
-Powerful features include randomization, queries, screening, automated clinic notes, form versioning, adverse event reporting, medication tracking and analysis, single or multiple sites, scheduling and electronic signature, etc.
+Investigators can accommodate a broad-range of study designs including clinical trials, observational studies, surveys and patient registries using a powerful set of features such as randomization, queries, screening, automated clinic notes, form versioning, adverse event reporting, medication tracking and analysis, single or multiple sites, scheduling, large file management, invoicing, electronic signatures, etc.

 Easily Scale Up

 Investigators can manage multiple studies within a single, integrated environment.
 Participants can be enrolled in one or more studies and their data (e.g., demographics, medication usage) entered once and shared across studies.
 All design elements (e.g., CRFs, reports, randomization configuration) can be copied and used in other studies.